-She spent the 2015 season with Sarasota Opera as a Studio Artist, where she performed the role of the Countess of Aremberg in Verdi’s Don Carlos and understudied the roles of Susanna in Le Nozze di Figaro, Queen of Shemakhan in The Golden Cockerel, and Thibault in Don Carlos.
+A seasoned recitalist, Ms. Hebel performed with baritone Richard Ollarsaba in the American Opera Society Spring Gala and held her Award Winners in Concert Series recital with Musicians Club of Women at the Chicago Cultural Center.
+Previously, as a Studio Artist with Sarasota Opera, she performed the role of the Countess of Aremberg in Verdi’s Don Carlos and understudied the roles of Susanna in Le nozze di Figaro, Queen of Shemakhan in The Golden Cockerel, and Thibault in Don Carlos.
 She holds a Master of Music degree in vocal performance from DePaul University where her portrayals included the title roles in Janáček’s The Cunning Little Vixen and La Calisto by Cavalli, and Mimì in La Bohème.
 Additional operatic and straight theatre production roles include: Mabel/The Pirates of Penzance, Princess Ida (cover)/Princess Ida, Rose/Dancing at Lughnasa, Mary/The Devil and Daniel Webster, and Mrs. Peters/Trifles.

 Ms. Hebel resides in Connecticut and is represented by Wade Artist Management in New York, NY.
 In 2020 she will debut the role of Maria in West Side Story with New Philharmonic Orchestra.